oomlout/oomlout_OOMP_eda_V2/SYMBOL/kicad/kicad-symbols/Sensor_Temperature/TSIC206-SO8/README.md

 NO IMAGE
-# SZKSENTEMPERATURETSIC26SO8 > TSIC206-SO8
+# SZKSENTEMPERATURETSIC26SO8 > Sensor_Temperature : TSIC206-SO8

 - ID: SYMBOL-kicad-kicad-symbols-Sensor_Temperature-TSIC206-SO8
 - Hex ID: SZKSENTEMPERATURETSIC26SO8
-- Name: TSIC206-SO8
+- Name: Sensor_Temperature : TSIC206-SO8
-- Description: TSIC206-SO8
+- Description: Sensor_Temperature : TSIC206-SO8
 - Long Link: [http://oom.lt/SYMBOL-kicad-kicad-symbols-Sensor_Temperature-TSIC206-SO8](http://oom.lt/SYMBOL-kicad-kicad-symbols-Sensor_Temperature-TSIC206-SO8)
 - Short Link: [http://oom.lt/SZKSENTEMPERATURETSIC26SO8](http://oom.lt/SZKSENTEMPERATURETSIC26SO8)